cs1302uga/cs1302-tutorials/javafx/javafx.md

    instructions provided at the beginning of the semester for [MacOS users](https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/MacOS.md) or [Windows 10 users](https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/Windows10.md).

+   Also, the `-X` and `-Y` options can be used individually without the other.
+See the manual page for `ssh` for more information.

 1. Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and places it into a subdirectory